appnetwise/anw-voltaapp/README.md

 # anw-voltacab

-anw-voltacab is hybrid mobile application updated
+anw-voltacab is hybrid mobile application updated for demo

 ## Installation